 But right now, across industries, a big shift is underway.
 Many businesses are starting to use change data capture (CDC) to sync databases more efficiently.
 Change data capture empowers businesses to move at the speed of their data.
 CDC instantly and automatically syncs databases as soon as the source data changes.

-Change data capture enables faster, more accurate business decisions, while minimizing resource expenditure.
-The technology’s instantaneous data updates, cost-effective incremental changes, and light IT footprint offer a win-win-win to businesses.
+Change data capture enables faster, more accurate business decisions while minimizing resource expenditure.
+The technology’s instantaneous data updates, cost-effective incremental changes, and light IT footprint offers a win-win-win to businesses.
 With the right CDC technology, companies can leave the inefficiencies of bulk processing behind, forever.

 Change data capture empowers businesses to move at the speed of their data.
 Read on for an overview of what CDC is, and what it can do for your data operation.

 Change Data Capture (CDC): What to Know, How it Works

 Change data capture tracks changes in a source dataset and automatically transfers those changes to a target dataset.